 Feed your teenager’s Instagram with this unique experience in Boise.
 Located in downtown Boise between 8th and 9th Streets and Bannock and Idaho Streets, Freak Alley Gallery is a free, outdoor mural gallery featuring local area artists.

-Each year the alley is transformed with new artists and new works of art so your visit to Freak Alley is never the same.
-If you are travelling on a budget with teens this awesome free activity in Boise should be top of your Boise itinerary with young adults.
+Each year the alley is transformed with new artists and new works of art so your visit to Boise Freak Alley is never the same.
+If you are travelling on a budget with teens, this awesome free activity in Boise should be on top of your Boise itinerary with young adults.